jsugarelli/xml2relational/README.md

 ```

 This will save as many CSV files to your current working directory as
-you have tables in you model (`customer.data`).
+you have tables in your model (`customer.data`).
 Each file is named for
 the name of the dataframe connected to the respective table, so
 `city.csv` will store the data from the `city` table.